 Overall, the EOS R is a great choice for a wide range of photography styles.
 The resolution is high enough to make large portrait and landscape prints but the frame rate is not nearly as speedy as one would like for sports and action photography.
 It’s not a stellar videography camera but has something to offer the vast majority of videographers already invested in the Canon line of lenses.
 While not necessarily stand out in any particular way it’s also hard to find true fault with Canon’s first full-frame mirrorless camera.
 It’s a great generalist shooter and any current Canon user will definitely find lots to like with the EOS-R. Though whether it’s worth upgrading from a full-frame Canon DLSR like the 6D Mark II is less clear.

 Bringing this Canon EOS R review to a close, we have to mention that it does lag behind Nikon’s Z6/7 in a number of ways.
 The lack of IBIS is hard to forgive as is the 4K crop.
-Nikon’s Z line also use a BSI (back-sensor illuminated) sensor design that improves the sensor’s low light performance by preventing the sensor wiring elements from blocking light from striking the photocathode layer.
-With Sony and Nikon both piling onto the full-frame BSI train it’s a shame Canon hasn’t decided to include it with it’s initial release.
-But this EOS R review has determined that this Canon offering remains a great first generation release and a Mark II model may include this and much more.
+Nikon’s Z line also uses a BSI (back-sensor illuminated) sensor design that improves the sensor’s low light performance by preventing the sensor wiring elements from blocking light from striking the photocathode layer.
+With Sony and Nikon both piling onto the full-frame BSI train it’s a shame Canon hasn’t decided to include it with its initial release.
+But this EOS R review has determined that this Canon offering remains a great first-generation release and a Mark II model may include this and much more.

 Thanks for reading, I hope you enjoyed the article if you have any questions just post below & I will be happy to answer you.